miku/exploreio/Solutions.md

 We use a [strings.Replacer](https://golang.org/pkg/strings/#Replacer) to black out words.
-Since we do not use any internal buffering, we have to take some care not to change the number of bytes when replacing words.
+Since we do not use any internal buffering, we have to take some care not to change the reported number of bytes when replacing words.
 This is done in the `makeReplacer` helper function.
 It is also the reason, that we use both █ and X for blacking out the text.

 S27b
 ----

 This is a slightly longer implementation.
-As usual we embed another [io.Reader](https://golang.org/pkg/io/#Reader).
+As usual we use another [io.Reader](https://golang.org/pkg/io/#Reader).
 We also add a field of type [time.Duration](https://golang.org/pkg/time/#Duration) to configure the timeout.